Entity Detection & Mentions

 | Auto | On content save | Detection runs automatically when you save |

-The mode is configured per world in World Settings.
+The manual and auto modes are configured per world in World Settings.
 You can disable detection entirely if you prefer to manage mentions manually.

 Managing mentions